spatialos/gdk-for-unity/docs/modules/player-lifecycle/basic-player-creation.md

 ## Define the player entity template

-The module takes care of spawning the player entity as soon as a client-worker connects.
-To enable this behaviour, the server-worker responsible for handling requests to spawn player entities needs to know which [entity template]({{urlRoot}}/reference/concepts/entity-templates) to use when sending the entity creation request to the [SpatialOS Runtime]({{urlRoot}}/reference/glossary#spatialos-runtime).
+The server-worker responsible for handling requests to spawn player entities needs to know which [entity template]({{urlRoot}}/reference/concepts/entity-templates) to use when sending the entity creation request to the [SpatialOS Runtime]({{urlRoot}}/reference/glossary#spatialos-runtime).

 Create a method that returns an `EntityTemplate` object and takes the following parameters to define your player [entity template]({{urlRoot}}/reference/concepts/entity-templates):